 |Year||Team||LG||PA||HIP||Avg Launch Speed (mph)||Avg Distance (feet)||Avg Gen Velocity (mph)||Avg Launch Angle (deg)||Avg Height (feet)|

-Red Sox designated hitter David Ortiz, a DraftKings Daily Pick, is primed to flash his power against the Angels on Friday.
+Red Sox designated hitter David Ortiz, a DraftKings Daily Pick, has a favorable matchup to put the ball in the outfield seats against the Angels on Thursday.

 |1999||Salt Lake City||PCL|